You Can Avoid Internet Phishing Scams and Computer Viruses

 Identity theft has been common long before the Internet:

 - Criminals steal paper bills and bank statements from the garbage, finding social security numbers and account numbers that can be used to buy products under someone else’s name?

-- Credit card numbers are even stolen at checkout counters in stores where the thief simply looks over the cardholder's shoulder and quickly jots down the number while they are holding the card waiting to pay.
+- Criminals steal credit card numbers at checkout counters in stores where they look over the cardholder's shoulder while they are holding the card waiting to pay.

-This happens in the real world, but in cyber space we can protect ourselves a lot easier.
-The problem is that some people don’t know how they are deceived.
+These things happen in the real world, but in cyberspace we can protect ourselves a lot easier.
+The problem is that some people don’t know how easily they get deceived.

 How to Avoid Email Scams and Viruses

-If you find yourself in a site that you're not sure about, checking the site carefully might show some red flags.
+If you find yourself on a website that you're not sure about, you can check the site carefully for some red flags.

-A spoof site copies a lot of the actual site, but it may miss a few things that can be detected with a little scrutiny.
+A spoof site copies a lot of the actual site, but it may miss a few things that are obvious with a little scrutiny.
 If you see any misspellings or poor grammar, let that be a warning sign.

 Of course, the best protection is to avoid following links from an email or pop-up warning.
 Never log into an account via a link such as these.
 Always go directly to the site by entering the URL yourself.
 Make it easy by saving it in your bookmarks and click to it from there.

-In addition, if another website talks about your bank, for instance, and they have a link to it, don’t follow that link.
-Once again, just go direct or via your saved bookmark.
+If another website talks about your bank, for instance, and they have a link to it, don’t follow that link.
+Once again, go direct or via your saved bookmark.